The Inside Story: A Guide to Indoor Air Quality

 At present, EPA does not recommend using air cleaners to reduce levels of radon and its decay products.
 The effectiveness of these devices is uncertain because they only partially remove the radon decay products and do not diminish the amount of radon entering the home.
 EPA plans to do additional research on whether air cleaners are, or could become, a reliable means of reducing the health risk from radon.

-- EPA's booklet, Residential Air Cleaners, provides further information on air-cleaning devices to reduce indoor air pollutants.
+- EPA's publications on, Air Cleaners and Air Filters in the Home, provides further information on air-cleaning devices to reduce indoor air pollutants.

 For most indoor air quality problems in the home, source control is the most effective solution.
 This section takes a source-by-source look at the most common indoor air pollutants, their potential health effects and ways to reduce levels in the home.